 The snails are found in many plant habitats and are known to preferentially consume beans, peas, cucumbers, melons, and peanuts.
 Also at risk are ornamental plants, tree bark, and even the plaster, stucco, or paint on buildings.

 No surface is off-limits to the snails.
-Giant African land snail on Florida refuse bin.
+Giant African land snail on a Florida refuse bin.
 (Photo: Andrew Derksen, FDACS/DPI, Bugwood.org)

 Giant African land snail infestation in Florida tree.
 (Photo: David G. Robinson, USDA APHIS PPQ, Bugwood.org)